 The UFT One Web Add-in provides a certain level of support for most Web controls, but ignores controls defined as DIV or SPAN elements.
 Before you extend support for a custom Web control, analyze it from a UFT One perspective to view the extent of this support and to decide which elements of support you need to modify.

 When you analyze the custom Web control, use the Object Spy, Keyword View, Editor, and the Record option.
 Make sure you examine each of the elements described in Identifying the Building Blocks of Web Add-in Extensibility.

 If you are not satisfied with the existing object identification or behavior, your Web control is a candidate for Web Add-in Extensibility, as illustrated in the following situations:

 You can configure the events you want to record for each type of existing Web object by modifying the Web event configuration.
-For more information, see the section on configuring Web event recording in the Micro Focus Unified Functional Testing Add-ins Guide.
+For more information, see the section on configuring Web event recording in the UFT One Help Center.

-For an example illustrating how to use Web Add-in Extensibility to improve UFT support of a custom control, see Analyzing the Default UFT Support and Extensibility Options for a Sample Custom Control.
+For an example illustrating how to use Web Add-in Extensibility to improve UFT One support of a custom control, see Analyzing the Default UFT One Support and Extensibility Options for a Sample Custom Control.